evykassirer/notes/cs365/README.md

 ### Variants of TMs

-Defn: let VarTM be the extension of TM model where we have a finite # of variables that take values in Gamma.
+Defn: let VarTM be the extension of TM model where we have a finite # of variables that take values in Γ.

 - Theorem: Every language decidable by VarTMs is also decidable by TMs
-- Proof: Let Q' = Q x Gamma^m where m is the number of variables in the VarTM (ie we just fold in all finite combinations of values for variables into the states)
+- Proof: Let Q' = Q x Γ^m where m is the number of variables in the VarTM (ie we just fold in all finite combinations of values for variables into the states)